Everyone knows that the best part of camping, other than the whole being away from the daily stresses of life for a little bit, is the food.

 Chickpea Salad Sandwiches

-Even though this chickpea salad sandwich from 40 Aprons is totally vegan, you’d honestly never guess that it wasn’t chicken salad just from tasting.
-Bonus: It lasts a bit longer since there’s no meat or dairy in it!
+Even though this chickpea salad sandwich from 40 Aprons is totally vegan, you’d honestly never guess that it wasn’t chicken salad.
+It’s pretty sneaky that way!
+But it’s precisely this sandwich’s vegan status that enables it to stay fresh a bit longer.

 Marinated Beans

-Baked beans are old news.
+Baked beans are old news and sometimes just way too sweet.
 Mix it up by bringing along these bright and colorful marinated beans instead.
-This recipe from How Sweet Eats is all fresh flavors—basil, tomato, cheese, and plenty of olive oil.
+This recipe from How Sweet Eats is all fresh flavors—basil, tomato, and plenty of olive oil.
 It’s also best eaten on toasted bread, so be sure to bring a loaf to toast over the fire.

 Empanadas